OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 ## The fundamental assumption

 In 1960, Douglas McGregor published a book called *The Human Side of Enterprise*.
-In the book, he described how a fundamental assumption about human behavior results in different management styles,
+In the book, he described how a fundamental assumption about human behavior results in different management styles.

 You either believe that: